jui-chung-wang2017/Computer-Science-GCSE-pre-release/README.md

-# Computer-Science-GCSE-pre-release
+# Computer-Science-IGCSE-pre-release
-Pre-release python code
+Pre-release python code, not intended for distrobution.